Sayo-nika/PressKit/mascot/README.md

-# Sayonika VN-usable Sprites
+# Sayonika Mascot Content

-These are the Sayonika VN-usable sprites for mod usages.
-They're named and formatted like official DDLC sprites for accessibility.
+This folder contains the Sayonika Mascot designs and VN-usable sprites for your mod.

 ## License